Social and Economic Impact

 Schlumberger Supply Chain Services distributes detailed information about procurement policies and guidelines, processes, and the procedure for becoming an approved supplier.
 We share this information with potential suppliers to ensure mutually supportive relationships.

-Schlumberger maintains a Supplier Management Dashboard that analyzes our spending by supplier, commodity, geography, business segment, legacy company, and trend over time.
+Schlumberger maintains a Supplier Management Dashboard that analyzes our spending by supplier, commodity, geography, business segment, legacy company, and trends over time.
 Schlumberger supplier managers are responsible for evaluating suppliers against our established performance metrics in order for them to be included in our approved supplier list.
+In addition, total procurement spending is presented in the analysis.

 At Schlumberger, we require that our suppliers support relationships promoting responsible, collaborative, social, environmental, and economic practices.
 We seek suppliers who can demonstrate these commitments: